pablos123/videowall/README.md

 Things can break depending on the version of `bash` and related programs used.

 Longer the video longer will take the program to prepare it.

+This program supports one video wallpaper at a time.

 ## More info
 The idea comes from https://github.com/terroo/wallset but: